 Before you begin graduate school, it is important to prepare for a heavier workload, more difficult content, and a different course structure than you experienced while earning your undergraduate degree.
-Undergraduate classes tend to be larger and more general in nature, while graduate courses focus on a more specialized topic and have fewer students that allows for less lecturing and more discussion.
+Undergraduate classes tend to be larger and more general in nature, while graduate courses focus on a more specialized topic and have fewer students that allow for less lecturing and more discussion.
 Below are some suggestions to prepare you for academic success in graduate school:

-Manage Your Time-Even though graduate work requires fewer credits per semester/quarter, the work required is more difficult and consumes more time.
+Manage your time-Even though graduate work requires fewer credits per semester/quarter, the work required is more difficult and consumes more time.
 If you are employed or have family obligations, you will need to plan designated blocks of time to devote to studying and writing.

-Get Organized-Develop a system to track course work.
+Get organized-Develop a system to track course work.
 Professors expect graduate students to work independently; rarely will they extend deadlines or remind students of test dates.
 Create a system to organize your research, notes, and articles for both hard and electronic copies.
 Take time each week to file your work so you can find it easily.
 Getting organized early will help you be prepared later for exams and final projects.

-Learn It Once-Learn a new concept thoroughly the first time it is presented instead of saving it until right before the test.
+Learn it once-Learn a new concept thoroughly the first time it is presented instead of saving it until right before the test.
 Put your focus on learning and not just grades.
 Graduate education is cumulative-each course builds on what was taught in earlier courses, and all this knowledge will be required to complete the final requirements for your graduate degree (i.e., comprehensive exams, thesis, final project, etc.)

-Prepare to Read-Graduate programs require more time for reading due to the volume and difficulty of the text.
+Prepare to read-Graduate programs require more time for reading due to the volume and difficulty of the text.
 Before class, read the assigned materials and take notes to prepare for in-class discussions.
 Some graduate programs include class participation and discussion as part of course grades.

-Take Good Notes-Listening carefully in class and taking good notes is essential for learning and test preparation.
+Take good notes-Listening carefully in class and taking good notes is essential for learning and test preparation.
 Many professors will share information during class that is not found in the text but is included on exams and required for research.
+Record references and resources mentioned during class, study groups, and interaction with professors for future use.

-Build Your Community-Get to know your advisor, professors, and other students early.
+Build your community-Get to know your advisor, professors, and other students early.
 Seek out and join study groups.
 Having a support system in your program and in your personal life will increase your chances of success.
 Additionally, networking plays a key role in finding employment after earning your degree, so it is wise to begin building your professional network early.

-Ask for Help-If you are challenged by any of the guidelines above, seek assistance immediately.
+Ask for help-If you are challenged by any of the guidelines above, seek assistance immediately.
 Ask for help as soon as you begin to struggle-do not wait until you fail.
 In higher education, asking for help is seen as a sign of maturity and reflects well on you as a student.
-Use the resources mentioned previously-learning resource center, counseling center, faculty office hours, study groups, etc.
+Use the resources mentioned previously such as the learning resource center, counseling center, faculty office hours, study groups, etc.